nuts-foundation/nuts-node/e2e-tests/README.md

 ## On your machine

-To run the tests execute `run-tests.sh`.
+Run `make e2e-tests` from the repository root to build a Docker image of the nuts-node and run the tests.

 ## Testing version compatibility

-By default the test are performed on the master build: `nutsfoundation/nuts-node:master`.
+By default, the test are performed on the master build: `nutsfoundation/nuts-node:master`.

 Sometimes you want to test compatibility between versions.
 To aid this, every node in this test suite you can specify 2 environment variables to control exact Docker image to use: